Ali-Mikael/Pen-testing/h6-shells.md

 [*] Saved new implant profile (beacon) linuxServer
 ```

 You already know the flags, we're only changing format to `shellcode` and, adding the `--evasion` flag to help evade detection, and as the last argument give the profile a name.

 > [!NOTE]
 > For Linux/MacOS **only** the `--shellcode-compress` extra option is available when using `--format shellcode`!

+_Why do we do this you might ask?
+So that we can easily create implants etc. based on the profile, without having to retype all the details every single time.
+Efficiency my friend!
+Also less room for human error: forgeting or messing up ip addresses, formats, ports, targets etc..
+This way they'll stay consistent, especially in large scale operations.
+This is a C2 server after all!_

 List the new profile:
 ```console